ccorsi/learning/resume/extended-resume.md

 - Primary developer for the ObjectStore&#174; Java Middle Tier Library (JMTL), a highly scalable middle-tier caching &amp; transaction management system.
 Responsibilities included design, implementation, scheduling, mentoring, testing, and documentation
     - _Updated JMTL integration with most prominent EJB servers_ such as Weblogic and JBoss using technologies such as JTA and XAResource
+	- Provided a standard based implementation of one and two phase commit processes for the JTA XAResource implementation
     - _Designed and implemented new features_ in JMTL such as real-time counter updates and run-time management tool
     - _Resolved major bugs_ within the JMTL update of JTA XAResource integration such as inconsistent committing/abort between ObjectStore transactions and application server XAResource transaction callbacks
     - _Assisted  technical support concerning critical issues_ using ObjectStore&#174; JMTL for customers such as NIST